HO-5 vs. HO-3 Homeowners Policies. What’s The Difference?

 Note: This discussion applies only to Insurance Services Office (ISO) coverage forms.
 These are used by most insurance companies in Maine.
 Some insurers (Allstate, State Farm, Travelers and more) use their own proprietary forms.
 If you have a quote or a policy from those companies, ask an agent to explain the coverage you’re buying.

 All Maine homeowners policies are not created equal.
 In fact, if your policy is properly written, there may not be another like it.
-Common insurance policy forms have important differences, even though they look very similar.
+HO-5 and HO-3 are common insurance policy forms with important differences, even though they look very similar.

 One key example is the difference between ISO HO-3 and HO-5 homeowners forms.
 The HO-3 was the most popular coverage form for decades.
 It covers a broad scope of building damages, but more limited coverage for your personal belongings.